Product Description

 Q: What is the CR 087478 secondary brake shoe used for?

-A: The CR 087478 is the OEM secondary brake shoe for Crown RD Series Reach Trucks.
-It is a component of the hydraulic drum brake assembly used on Crown electric pallet jacks, walkie trucks, and lift trucks.
+A: The CR 087478 is the secondary brake shoe for Crown RD Series electric reach trucks.
+It is a component of the hydraulic drum brake assembly used on Crown electric reach trucks and pallet handling equipment.

 Q: What materials are used in the CR 087478 brake shoe?

 A: The CR 087478 features non-asbestos friction lining bonded to a high-tensile stamped steel shoe.
-The steel thickness and material grade conform to Crown OEM specifications for RD Series brake systems.
+The material composition conforms to Crown manufacturer specifications for RD Series brake systems.

 Q: Does the CR 087478 work with the CR 087473 primary shoe?

-A: Yes, the CR 087478 secondary shoe is paired with the CR 087473 primary shoe in Crown RD Series brake assemblies.
-Both shoes must be present and properly adjusted for correct brake function.
+A: Yes, the CR 087478 secondary shoe is designed to pair with the CR 087473 primary shoe in Crown RD Series brake assemblies.
+Both shoes work together as a matched pair for proper brake function.

 Q: What is the expected service life of the CR 087478?

-A: Brake shoe life varies with load cycles, brake system maintenance, and operator technique.
-Inspect periodically for friction lining thickness and material integrity.
-Replace when lining thickness drops below OEM minimum or when bonding fails.
+A: Brake shoe service life varies with load cycles, brake system maintenance, and operating conditions.
+Periodic inspection is recommended for friction lining thickness and material integrity.
+Replace when lining thickness drops below manufacturer minimum specifications or when bonding shows separation.

-A: Replace the CR 087478 if you observe reduced braking response, metal-to-metal contact noise, uneven friction lining wear, visible bonding separation, or if the lining thickness is at or below the minimum specification.
+A: Indications for replacement include reduced braking response, metal-to-metal contact noise during braking, uneven friction lining wear patterns, visible bonding separation, or if the lining thickness is at or below manufacturer minimum specification.

 Q: Should I replace both primary and secondary brake shoes together?

-A: For consistent braking performance and even wear, replace both the CR 087473 primary and CR 087478 secondary shoes together.
+A: For consistent braking performance and even wear, replace both the CR 087473 primary and CR 087478 secondary shoes together as a set.
 Mixing worn and new shoes causes uneven brake force distribution.